mibs510/A7lib/README.md

 Credits
 ========
-A7lib is adopted by Osmar Gonzalez (osmar.itzahel.gonzalez@gmail.com).
+A7lib is adopted by Connor McMillan (connor@mcmillan.website).
 The orignial library was intially written as [`SerialSMS`](https://github.com/meirm/SerialGSM) by Meir Michanie (meirm@riunx.com) and released under the GPL3.
 So big thanks to Meir.